 More advanced conversational AI can also use contextual awareness to remember bits of information over a longer conversation to facilitate a more natural back and forth dialogue between a computer and a customer.

 We’ve gone over the advantages of conversational AI and why it’s important for businesses.
 Now, we’ll discuss how your organization can build and implement a conversational AI for your business.

-While some companies try to build their own conversational AI platforms in-house, the fastest and most efficient way to bring conversational AI to your business is by partnering with a company like Netomi.
+While some companies try to build their own conversational AI technology in-house, the fastest and most efficient way to bring conversational AI to your business is by partnering with a company like Netomi.
 These technology companies have been perfecting their AI engines and algorithms, investing heavily in R+D and learning from real-world implementations.
 With customer expectations rising for the interactions that they have with chatbots, companies can no longer afford to have anything interacting with customers that’s not highly accurate.

 There are a few simple steps that go into creating a strategy for conversational AI: